kemitchell/square-one-forms/confidentiality-ip.md

 ## Give Notice of Leaks

-You agree to tell the company in writing whenever you become aware, suspect, or anticipate that _Confidential Information_ has been or will be disclosed or used in breach of this agreement or other confidentiality agreements with the company.
+You agree to tell the company in writing whenever you become aware, suspect, or anticipate that _Confidential Information_ has been or will be disclosed or used in breach of these terms or other confidentiality agreements with the company.

 ## Return and Destruction